Amtrak Accessible Rooms

 If your room is on the lower level of a Superliner train, you’ll need to go upstairs to access the upper level.
 Most Superliner trains have a café on the lower level and dining cars on the upper level.

-Keep in mind that mobility scooters are not permitted in dining cars, and there is no way to transport them to the upper level.
-However, if you can navigate stairs, a cane can assist you in accessing the upper level.
+Mobility scooters do not fit in the dining cars because of space and cannot be lifted to the upper level.
+However, if you can navigate stairs, using a cane may assist you in accessing the upper level.

 Your attendant can help bring your meals to your room and may also be able to grab things from the café.